metal-stack/docs/docs/src/installation/troubleshoot.md

 ## Operations

+### Fixing Machine Issues

+The `metalctl machine issues` command gives you an overview over machines in your metal-stack environment that are in an unusual state.

+!!! tip

+    Machines that are known not to function properly, should be locked through `metalctl machine lock` and annotated with a description of the problem.
+This way, you can mark machine for replacement without being in danger of having a user allocating the faulty machine.

+In the following sections, you can look up the machine issues that are returned by `metalctl` and find out how to deal with them properly.

+#### no-partition

+When a machine has no partition, the [metal-hammer](https://github.com/metal-stack/metal-hammer) has not yet registered the machine at the [metal-api](https://github.com/metal-stack/metal-api).
+Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore).

+This can usually happen on the very first boot of a machine and the machine type is not supported by metal-stack, leading to the [bmc-catcher](https://github.com/metal-stack/bmc-catcher) being unable to report BMC details to the metal-api (a bmc-catcher report sets the partition id of a machine) and the metal-hammer not finishing the machine registration phase.

+To resolve this issue, you need to identify the machine in your metal-stack partition that emits PXE boot events and find the reason why it is not properly booting into the metal-hammer.
+The console logs of this machine should enable you to find out the root cause.

+#### liveliness-dead

+For machines without an allocation, the metal-hammer consistently reports whether a machine is still being responsive or not.
+When the liveliness is `Dead`, there were no events received from this machine for longer than ~5 minutes.

+Reasons for this can be:

+- The network connection between the partition and metal-stack control plane is interrupted
+- The machine was removed from your data center
+- The machine has changed its UUID (https://github.com/metal-stack/metal-hammer/issues/52)
+- The machine is turned off
+- The machine hangs / freezes
+- The machine booted to BIOS or UEFI shell and does not try to PXE boot again
+- The issue only appears temporarily
+  - The machine takes longer than 5 minutes for the reboot
+  - The machine is performing a firmware upgrade, which usually takes longer than 5 minutes to succeed

+!!! info

+    In order to minimize maintenance overhead, a machine which is dead for longer than an hour will be rebooted through the metal-api.

+    In case you want to prevent this action from happening for a machine, you can lock the machine through `metalctl machine lock`.

+If the machine is dead for a long time and you are sure that it will never come back, you can clean up the machine through `metalctl machine rm --remove-from-database`.

+#### liveliness-unknown

+For machines that are allocated by a user, the ownership has gone over to this user and as an operator you cannot access the machine anymore.
+This makes it harder to detect whether a machine is in a healthy state or not.
+Typically, all official metal-stack OS images deploy an LLDP daemon, that consistently emits alive messages.
+These messages are caught by the [metal-core](https://github.com/metal-stack/metal-core) and turned into a `Phoned Home`.
+Internally, the metal-api uses these events as an indicator to decide whether the machine is still responsive or not.

+When the LLDP daemon stopped sending packages, the reasons are identical to those of [dead machines](#liveliness-dead).
+However, it's not possible anymore to decide whether the user is responsible for reaching this state or not.

+In most of the cases, there is not much that can be done from the operator's perspective.
+You will need to wait for the user to report an issue with the machine.
+When you do support, you can use this issue type to quickly identify this machine.

+#### failed-machine-reclaim

+If a machine remains in the "Phoned Home" state without having an allocation, this indicates that the metal-core was not able to put the machine back into PXE boot mode after `metalctl machine rm`.
+The machine is still running the operating system and it does not return back into the allocatable machine pool.
+Effectively, you lost a machine in your environment and no-one pays for it.
+Therefore, you should resolve this issue as soon as possible.

+In most of the cases, it should be sufficient to run another `metalctl machine rm` on this machine in order to retry booting into PXE mode.
+If this still does not succeed, you can boot the machine into the BIOS and manually and change the boot order to PXE boot.
+This should force booting the metal-hammer again and add the machine back into your pool of allocatable machines.

+For further reference, use https://github.com/metal-stack/metal-api/issues/145.

+#### incomplete-cycles

+Under bad circumstances, a machine diverges from its typical machine lifecycle.
+When this happens, the internal state-machine of the metal-api counts this incident as an "incomplete cycle".
+It is likely that the machine has entered a crash loop where it PXE boots again and again without the machine ever becoming usable.

+Reasons for this can be:

+- The machine's hardware is not supported and the metal-hammer crashes during the machine discovery
+- The machine registration fails through the metal-hammer because an orphaned / dead machine is still present in the metal-api's data base.
+The machine is connected to the same switch ports that were used by the orphaned machine.
+In this case, you should clean up the orphaned machine through `metalctl machine rm --remove-from-database`.

+Please also consider console logs of the machine for investigating the issue.

+The incomplete cycle count is reset as soon as the machine reaches `Phoned Home` state or there is a `Planned Reboot` of the machine (planned reboot is also done by the metal-hammer once a day in order to reboot with the latest version).

+#### asn-not-unique

+This issue was introduced by a bug in earlier versions of metal-stack and was fixed in https://github.com/metal-stack/metal-api/pull/105.

+To resolve the issue, you need to recreate the firewalls that use the same ASN.

+#### bmc-without-mac

+The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

+If it's uncapable of discovering this information, your hardware might not be supported.
+Please investigate the logs of the bmc-catcher to find out what's going wrong with this machine.
+#### bmc-without-ip

+The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

+If it's uncapable of discovering this information, your hardware might not be supported.
+Please investigate the logs of the bmc-catcher to find out what's going wrong with this machine.

+#### bmc-no-distinct-ip

+The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

+When there is no distinct IP address for the BMC, it can be that an orphaned machine used this IP in the past.
+In this case, you need to clean up the orphaned machine through `metalctl machine rm --remove-from-database`.

 ### A machine has registered with a different UUID after reboot

 metal-stack heavily relies on steady machine UUIDs as the UUID is the primary key of the machine entity in the metal-api.